 If you are selected and agree to serve as a peer reviewer, you will need to disclose any Real or Apparent COI (as explained below) on this form.
 Any disclosure of information provided in this completed form will be in compliance with the Privacy Act, 5 U.S.C. § 522a as amended; OMB implementing guidance, 40 Fed.
 Reg.
 28,948 (July 9, 1975); and OMB Circular A-130, Appendix I, 61 Fed.
 Reg.
 6428 (February 20, 1996).

-[Insert information about the extent of disclosure of COI information for the peer review.
-For example, "Peer reviewers with COIs will be asked to disclose their COIs at the beginning of panel meetings, and a brief summary of any COIs for selected peer reviewers will be included in the Peer Review Record, which will be published on the BSEE Web site."]
+example, "Peer reviewers with COIs will be asked to disclose their COIs at the beginning of panel meetings, and a brief summary of any COIs for selected peer reviewers will be included in the Peer Review Record, which will be published on the BSEE Web site."]

-This Handbook includes the following definitions for Real and Apparent COI:
+This Manual includes the following definitions for Real and Apparent COI:

-- Real COI: A Real COI could be any financial interest held by an individual (or certain related persons18) that could be affected by their participation in the peer review. - Apparent COI: An Apparent COI could be any circumstance related to an individual (or certain related persons19) that may cause "a reasonable person with knowledge of the relevant facts" to question the individual's impartiality in participating in the peer review (i.e., "an appearance of loss of impartiality" 20).
+- Real COI: A Real COI could be any financial interest held by an individual (or certain related persons18) that could be affected by their participation in the peer review. - Apparent COI: An Apparent COI could be any circumstance related to an individual (or certain related persons19) that may cause "a reasonable person with knowledge of the relevant facts" to question the individual's impartiality in participating in the peer review (i.e., "an appearance of loss of impartiality"20).